speechly/ios-client/docs/SluClientProtocol.md

   - token: An auth token received from Speechly Identity API.
   - config: The configuration of the SLU stream.
+  - appId: The target appId for the audio, if not set in the token.

 #### Returns